ritola/enocean-homeassistant-docs/README.md

 Motiviation collecting this information was that Mount Kelvin went out of market.
 It was a startup creating a proprietary light control system using mostly EnOcean devices.

 This is not yet a completely drop-in replacement for Mount Kelvin.
 With this documentation and a lot of enthusiasm, you can get a complete system controlling your EnOcean lights.

-This documentation uses links to the local Home Assistant server running in the **port 8123**.
-These instructions are written using **Home Assistant Core 2025.12.2**.
+These instructions are not a collection of everything you can do with your devices, but just for pairing these two.

+Please let the authors of this document to know what you found with your devices in the Issues-section of this repository, or with having a pull-rewquest.
+Let these examples to inspire you to help to make this documentation better:

+- With FSUD dimmer, the instructions were to check the id sticker on the device.
+If you didn't have the sticker, you needed a way to obtain it.
+This is documented here.
+- With Eltako USB 300, the instructions were also to check the id sticker.
+You might have one, but it might be completely misleading.
+The sticker id is not the id to use in Home Assistant.
+This document has a way to get the id you need in Home Assistant, whether you don't have the sticker, you have the wrong id in it, or even if you have a correct sticker with the correct id.

+All these findings will help to make these instructions better.

+This documentation has links into different parts of Home Assistant.
+If you want to use these links, make sure you are in the same network with your Home Assistant, and it is running in the address http://homeassistant.local:8123/.
+The Home Assistant version in the time of writing was **2025.12.2**.

 ## Hardware